aelshehawy/academic-kickstart_ash/content/project/schools/index.md

 +++
 # Project title.
-title = "A century of Historical Egyptian Schooling Data"
+title = "A century of Historical Egyptian Schooling Data (w/Mohamed Saleh)"

 # Date this page was created.
 date = 2022-07-13T00:00:00